andywer/webpack-blocks/README.md

 Missing something?
 Write and publish your own webpack blocks!

-## Switching to Webpack 2
+## Upgrading from webpack 1.x to webpack 2.x

 One of the nice gimmicks of using webpack-blocks is that you can switch between webpack versions in an instant!

-Just use the webpack 2 versions of the following blocks:
+Just use the webpack 2.x versions of the following blocks:

 ```
 @webpack-blocks/webpack -> @webpack-blocks/webpack2